 Camphor Side Effects by Usage Type

 Camphor side effects depend on how it is used.
-Skin application, inhalation, accidental swallowing, and overuse can cause different reactions, so warning signs should be understood clearly.
+Skin application, inhalation, accidental swallowing, and overuse can cause different reactions.
+Knowing the warning signs for each usage type is more useful than a general caution.

 Do not ignore strong reactions after using camphor.
-Severe burning, swelling, breathing difficulty, vomiting, confusion, seizures, or accidental swallowing need urgent medical attention.
+Severe burning, swelling, breathing difficulty, vomiting, confusion, seizures, or accidental swallowing all require urgent medical attention.
+No topical comfort product is worth pushing through those signs.

 Camphor Safety: Who Should Avoid It and What to Watch For